KrisLaw98/KLawrence.github.io/README.md

      ```.
 Click Run.

 - Load the Address_Points.shp layer.
 Go to `Processing` -> `Toolbox` and search for "Random extract" in the Vector Selection tools.

 - Select `Address_Points` as the Input layer, choose `Number of feature` as the Method, and enter 1000 in the Number/percentage of features.
 Save the extracted points as address_point_subset.shp.

    - Rename the address_point_subset layer to "origin_points."
    -
    - Rename the Adult_Mental_Health_Providers layer to "destination_points."

-   - Go to `Processing Toolbox` -> `QNEAT3` -> `Distance matrices` -> `OD Matrix from Layers as Line (m:n)`.
+   - Go to `Processing Toolbox` -> Search for `QNEAT3` -> `Distance matrices` -> `OD Matrix from Layers as Line (m:n)`.

-   -
-   - Select Roadway_Block as the Network layer.
-Set origin_points as the From-Points layer and OBJECTID_1 as the Unique Point ID field.
+- Select Roadway_Block as the Network layer, origin_points as the From-Points layer and OBJECTID_1 as the Unique Point ID field.
 Set destination_points as the To-Points Layer and OBJECTID as the Unique Point ID field.
 Choose Shortest Path as the Optimization Criterion.
 Set the Advanced parameters for direction using the street attributes.
 Click Run.

-**7. Create Virtual Layer with SQL Query:**
+-To create Virtual Layer with SQL Query:**

-   - Open the attribute table of the resulting "Output OD Matrix" layer.
-   - There should be 13,000 rows (13 origin points x 1,000 destination points).
-   - Go to Processing Toolbox > Vector general > Execute SQL.
+   - Go to `Processing Toolbox` -> `Vector general` -> `Execute SQL`.
    - Select the Output OD Matrix as the additional input data source.
    - Enter the following SQL query:
      ```sql